 As the community grows in its capacity to use data, we’ve teamed up with community partners to build custom tools powered by our robust data, linked below.
 Contact us to discuss how we can help with your data and technology needs.

-The Center on Urban Poverty and Community Development is a founding member of the National Neighborhood Indicators Partnership (NNIP).
+The Center on Poverty and Community Development is a founding member of the National Neighborhood Indicators Partnership (NNIP).
 Created in 1995, NNIP is a collaborative effort by the Urban Institute and local partners to further the development and use of neighborhood information systems in local policymaking and community building.